Why Most Video Is Watched Without Sound

 Subtitles solve this directly.
 They keep the message readable regardless of audio context.

-Sound-off viewing is common
+Sound-off viewing is more common than most producers expect

 This is especially true for: